edumserrano/webpack-module-federation-with-angular/code-demos/component-directive-ng16/README.md

 - shell-ng16: this app is used as the shell and is able to load a component from the mfe1-ng16 app.
 - mfe1-ng16: this app represents a micro frontend that contains an Angular component that is consumed by the shell app.

-This example uses the [@angular-architects/module-federation](#webpack-module-federation) npm package which aims to streamline the setup of webpack module federation for Angular projects.

 > **Note**
 >
 > The implementation of the directive to load Angular components is an extension/variation of the guidance provided by the Angular docs for [Dynamic component loading](https://angular.io/guide/dynamic-component-loader#dynamic-component-loading).